Introduction to OMiCC

 General Tips and Frequently Asked Questions

-- When working in OMiCC, it can be useful to open two web browser screens: one with the Tutorial and GEO tabs, the other for working with OMiCC.
+- When working in OMiCC, it can be useful to open two web browser screens: one with the Tutorial and study page tabs, the other for working with OMiCC.

-- When looking for sample group annotations, good sources of information include the original manuscript describing the data, text in the GEO record, and information on the sample group page in OMiCC.
+- When looking for sample group annotations, good sources of information include the original manuscript describing the data, text in the GEO or SRA record, and information on the sample group page in OMiCC.

 - How do I delete a sample group I created?